-Scope blocks, signal viewers, test points, and data logging provide ways for you to display and capture results from your simulations.
+Scope blocks, signal viewers, test points, and signal logging provide ways for you to display and capture results from your simulations.

-These icons represent the various data display and data capture devices:
+Symbols on your block diagram represent the various data display and data capture methods.

-Use Scope blocks and scope signal viewers to display simulation results, but as shown in this table, they have different characteristics.
+Use Scope blocks and Scope viewers to display simulation results, but they have different characteristics.

-Attach to signal using Signal Selector or context menu
+Attaches to a signal using the Signal Selector or signal context menu

-All viewers centrally managed from Signal and Scope Manager
+Centrally managed from the Signal and Scope Manager

 |Signals per axis|

-One nonbus signal per axis or multiple signals fed through a mux or a bus
+One nonbus signal per axis or multiple signals combined through a Mux or a Bus Connector block

 |Axes per scope|

-You should use signal generators and signal viewers instead of Source and Scope blocks when you want to:
+Use Scope viewers instead of Scope blocks when you want to:

-Centrally manage all signal generators and signal viewers present in your model.
+Centrally manage all viewers in your model.
 See Signal and Scope Manager.

 Reduce clutter in your block diagram.
-Because signal viewers attach directly to signals, it is not necessary for you to route them to a Scope block.
-This results in fewer signal routes in your block diagram.
+Because viewers attach directly to signals, you don't have to route the signals to a Scope block.
+This results in fewer crossing signal lines in your block diagram.
 You can delete all viewers from the Signal & Scope Manager

-View data from referenced models.
-See Test Points for more information.
+View data from referenced models and Stateflow charts.
+See Test Points.